thomasphillips3/100-days-of-code/log.md

 Applied themes and styles to the Beatbox app.
 Learned to traverse the theme hierarchy to find the appropriate attributes to override.

-**Thoughts:** This was helpful in understanding how to customize the look of my app.
+**Thoughts** This was helpful in understanding how to customize the look of my app.
 I definitely want to spend some time specifically on styling.
 I'm going to get back into the Letters to Myself project.

 **Link to work** [Beatbox](https://github.com/thomasphillips3/Beatbox/commit/87f61e0f327f6c3fd475d67ed673f825773f14ff)
 **********